ngx-builders/angular-async-local-storage/README.md

 Given my current professional situation and the lack of support for my open source work, this library is in a frozen state, meaning it is still available on npm but it will no longer get features updates or support.

-## How to help?

-My open source work represents *months* of full time *unpaid* work, with for example the [Angular schematics extension for VS Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), **used by 600 000 developers**.

-So if you want to help, I released **[Schematics Pro](https://www.schematicspro.dev)**, a paid code automation tool for Angular, React, Vue, Ionic, Svelte, Stencil, Lit, Nest and more.

 ## Why this module?

 For now, Angular does not provide a client-side storage module, and almost every app needs some client-side storage.